 Welcome from the Managing Director

-Our global outlook ensures you can apply the skills you acquire here around the world.
-I am confident that your time here will be enjoyable and rewarding”.
+Our global outlook ensures you can apply the skills you learn here around the world.

 Neil Fernandes - Managing Director, Central Institute of Technology